starknet-io/SNIPs/SNIPS/snip-6.md

     /// @notice Assert whether a given signature for a given hash is valid
     /// @param hash The hash of the data
     /// @param signature The signature to validate
-    /// @return The string 'VALID' represented as felt when the is valid fn is_valid_signature(hash: felt252, signature: Array<felt252>) -> felt252;
+    /// @return The string 'VALID' represented as felt when the signature is valid fn is_valid_signature(hash: felt252, signature: Array<felt252>) -> felt252;
 }